 Thomas dent, REGIONAL youth SERVICES MANAGER

-Tom, hailing from Sydney's Southwest, has been a youth worker since 2002.
-He has worked in a broad range of roles, from youth accommodation services, to employment services and the sports and recreation sector.
-In recent years Tom moved to youth work management and brings his expertise to leading StreetWork's new Northern Beaches operation.
+Tom has been a youth worker since 2002 and has worked in a broad range of roles, from youth accommodation services, to employment services and the arts and music sector.
+In recent years Tom moved to youth work management and brings his expertise to leading StreetWork's youth team.

 Alistair Webster, youth CASE worker

 Alistair has had broad experience in Youth Work across Sydney's North for a number of years.
 In 2013, he was recognised for his contributions, being named Young Citizen of the Year in the annual Australia Day honours.
 Alistair has a Bachelors degree in social studies and a Certificate IV in youth work.
 In addition to StreetWork, he also works at youth centres in Chatswood and Gordon.